nbethala/nbethala/README.md

 ---
 ## 👩‍💻 About Me
+- I'm Nancy Bethala:
-- I'm Nancy Bethala, born in Hyderabad, India, and now living in USA.
+    - Born in Hyderabad, India
-- I'm currently mastering everything related to Cloud/DevOps.
+    - Educated in London, UK
+    - Based in the United States

 ## 🧰 Languages & Tools
 The market currently offers thousands of tools — listing tools alone don’t solve your problems!